 There are references to kabaddi in ancient Indian and Buddhist scriptures and the passage of time has not changed what is a simple game, however chaotic it may appear.
 WKL officials insist that despite yesterday's disappointing start kabaddi still has the potential to reach a global audience.

-Thapar defence is used Pargat Singh, WKL Commissioner, said: "Anybody can follow kabaddi, it's very simple to understand.
+Pargat Singh, WKL Commissioner, said: "Anybody can follow kabaddi, it's very simple to understand.
 You don't have to be an expert to enjoy it.
 We are trying something new here and taking kabaddi to the next level and still learning."

 Kabaddi is best described as a combination of the playground game British Bulldog, wrestling and rugby without a ball.
 There are two teams of 11 players each within a circle made up of attackers, known as raiders, and defenders, known as stoppers or antis.
 It is almost exclusively played and watched by men.

 A raider enters the other team's half to try to tag an opponent and get back to his half within 30 seconds, earning a point if successful.
 If he is detained by a stopper and prevented from getting back to his own side then the point is awarded to the defending team.
 Matches are divided into four quarters of 15 minutes.

 Some may remember kabaddi being televised on Channel 4 in the early 1990s, giving it a cult following, and judging by some of those at the 02 yesterday, it appeared that they had come along for the chance to recollect their misspent Saturday mornings in front of the television.